Big Bad Wolf: Modern standard adaptations

-Walt Disney's Version
+Disney version

 The Big Bad Wolf, also known as Zeke Midas Wolf or Br'er Wolf, is a fictional character from Walt Disney's cartoon short Three Little Pigs, directed by Burt Gillett and first released on May 27, 1933.
 The Wolf's voice was provided by Billy Bletcher.
 As in the folktale, he was a cunning and threatening menace.
 The short also introduced the Wolf's theme song, "Who's Afraid of the Big Bad Wolf?", written by Frank Churchill.

 The Wolf is shown as wearing a top hat, red pants, green suspenders and white gloves.
-However, he doesn't wear a shirt or shoes.
+However, he does not wear a shirt or shoes.
 The Wolf has a taste for disguising himself, but both the audience and the Practical Pig can easily see through the Wolf's disguises.
 With each successive short, the Wolf exhibits a fondness for dressing in drag and, even "seduces" Fiddler and Fifer Pigs, who become increasingly clueless as to his disguises with each installment, with such disguises as "Goldilocks the Fairy Queen", Little Bo Peep and a mermaid.

 In an interview with Melvyn Bragg in the early 1980s, the British actor Laurence Olivier said that Disney's Big Bad Wolf was supposedly based on a widely detested American theatre director and producer called Jed Harris.
 When Olivier produced a film version of Shakespeare's Richard III, he based some of his mannerisms on Harris, and his physical appearance on the wolf.

 The short was so popular that Walt Disney produced several sequels, which also featured the Wolf as the villain.
 The first of them was named after him: The Big Bad Wolf, also directed by Burt Gillett and first released on April 14, 1934.
 In the next of the sequels, Three Little Wolves (1936), he was accompanied by three just-as-carnivorous sons.
 (These three sons were later reduced to just one who, in contrast to his father, was full of goodness and charm and a friend of the Three Little Pigs.)
 The fourth cartoon featuring the Three Little Pigs and the Wolf, The Practical Pig, was released in 1939.
 During World War II, a final, propaganda cartoon followed, produced by The National Film Board of Canada: The Thrifty Pig (1941).